-By default, Track Changes in Microsoft Word inherit preset styles from the body content.
+By default, Track Changes inherit preset styles from the body content.
 However, you can change these styles to make your edits more noticeable or easier to read.
-For example, you can change the font and font size of comments in Word, as shown in this tutorial.
+For example, you can change the font and font size of comments in Microsoft Word, as shown in this tutorial.

 This tutorial can also be used to change other styles in Word comments such as color, spacing, and indents.

 As a bonus, the Pro Tip section at the end explains how to change the font style of the built-in comment balloon text, such as the reviewers’ names and the Reply and Resolve button labels.

 The images shown below are from Word for Office 365, which is currently the same as Word 2019.
 However, the steps are the same for Word 2016 and similar for Word 2013 and Word 2010.